samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 When the server boots, the mods will be automatically downloaded from uMod.
 If they already exist, then updates will be checked instead.

+If you edit `mod-configs/plugins.txt`, then you can reload plugins without restarting the server.
+Run the following command.

+    ./admin/get-or-update-oxide-plugins.sh

+If you remove a plugin from `mod-configs/plugins.txt`, then it will be deleted from your server automatically.

+You can also remove mods from `mod-configs/plugins.txt` by starting the line with a `#`.
+This allows you to delete the plugin from the server but also keep it around in case you want to re-enable it later.

+### Custom mods

+If you're writing your own custom mod, then the file name must end with `.cs`.
+For example, `MyCustomMod.cs`.
+Place any `.cs` files into the [`custom-mods/`](custom-mods) directory.
+Next time your server

+You can edit your mods as much as you want without affecting the mod used by the server.
+You can copy and update to your custom mod to the server using the following command.

+    ./admin/get-or-update-oxide-plugins.sh

+If you delete a custom mod from `custom-mods/` folder, then it will be removed from the server automatically.

 ### Updating mod configuration

-Plugins automatically generate plugin config which is accessible by editing files in the [`mod-configs/`](mod-configs/) directory.
-If you edit a JSON config you can open up the web management RCON console to reload the plugin (See [Server Admin Actions](#server-admin-actions) for how to access RCON console).
+Oxide Mods automatically generate plugin config which is accessible by editing files in the [`mod-configs/`](mod-configs/) directory.
+If you edit a JSON config you can open up the web management RCON console to reload the plugin (See [RCON: Remote Admin Console](#rcon-remote-admin-console) for how to access RCON console).

 Use console command: